en-wl/wordlist/README.md

 dictionary.
 The processing of the source data is completely different so the resulting wordlists are not the same.
 Most of the changes I regard as corrections for improper handling of derived forms or variants in SCOWLv1.
-The handling of possessive forms have been completely redone based partly on the noun category assigned by WordNet.
+The handling of possessive forms has been completely redone based partly on the noun category assigned by WordNet.
 For American English any new changes to non-possessive forms of words included in speller dictionary have been accounted for and noted in the file `misc/comp-60.txt`.